DrakeH5/DrakeH5/README.md

-My name is Drake Hughes and I am currently a junior in high school.
+My name is Drake Hughes and I am currently a senior in high school.
 I love coding, and this github page is a collection of some of the projects I have worked on.

 ---